 Method 4: Change user account type with Command Prompt

-Step 2: Change user account type with commands.
+Step 2: Change the user account type with commands.

-1. To change a standard user to Administrator, you just need to add it to the Administrators group by executing the command: net localgroup Administrators Luis /add, as shown in the figure below.
-Replace with your user name.
+- To change a standard user to Administrator, you just need to add it to the Administrators group by executing the command: net localgroup Administrators Luis /add, as shown in the figure below.
+Replace with your username.

-2. To change an Administrator account to a standard user, you just need to remove it from the Administrators group by executing command: net localgroup Administrators Luis /del, as shown in the figure below.
-Replace Luis with your user name.
+- To change an Administrator account to a standard user, you just need to remove it from the Administrators group by executing the command: net localgroup Administrators Luis /del, as shown in the figure below.
+Replace Luis with your username.

 Tips: If you have several administrator accounts on your Windows 10, you can’t change all of them to standard users.
 You must have at least one administrator account on your PC.
 If you accidentally change all administrator account to standard users, you will lose admin account on Windows 10 and can’t be able to perform actions that require admin-level rights.